xitu/gold-miner/article/2021/10-awesome-things-you-can-do-with-github-dev.md

 GitHub recently released [github.dev](https://github.dev), which allows you to press `.` on any repo in order to open it in VS Code, directly from your browser (🤯).
 This simple gesture provides you with a significant productivity boost for reading, editing, and sharing code on GitHub.
 Including from an iPad!

-> **Note: In addition to the `.` key, you can also change “.com” to “.dev” in your URL bar, in order to achieve the same effect 👍**
+> **Note**: In addition to the `.` key, you can also change “.com” to “.dev” in your URL bar, in order to achieve the same effect 👍

 ![](https://res.cloudinary.com/practicaldev/image/fetch/s--VJkNTHVS--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://pbs.twimg.com/media/E8hp-_MWEAQRYeB.jpg)